Quick find (in translations)

 - Entire segment/field: The Find what expression will be found only if the entire segment (or comment) is the same as the expression.

 In the Replace with dropdown, type the text that will replace the Find what text.
 Or, expand the dropdown, and choose an expression from previous replacements.
 (When you close memoQ, this list is cleared.)

 Regular expressions: If you search for regular expressions, you can include the matching variables in the Replace box, too.
 Type $1 for the first recognized chunk; $2 for the second one; and so on.
 You can use these if you are in regex mode, and there are replaceable groups (for example, (^s+)) in the Find what box.
 To learn more, see the Regular expressions help page.

 To find the Find what expression, press Enter.

-If there are two or more matches, you can jump to the others the Find next icon in the Quick find window.
+If there are two or more matches, you can jump to the others: Click the Find next icon.
 You can repeat this as long as the document is open.

 To replace the Find what expression with the Replace with expression, click the Replace this icon.
 You can repeat this as long as the document is open.